up-for-grabs/up-for-grabs.net/docs/list-a-project.md

 to the list of issues the project has available for new contributors:

 - the `name` being the label assigned to these issues
-- the `link` is the URL to find those issues
+- the `link` is the URL to navigate to that list of issues

-We leverage GitHub integration on the site to provide a polished experience, but we accept any link here as long as it points to a list of issues.
+We leverage GitHub integration on the site to provide more information about the project leveraging the GitHub API, but we accept any link here as long as it points to a list of issues.

 If you're not sure what to provide, here are some examples of other projects that are listed: